morungos/morungos.github.io/_posts/2021-05-02-postgresql-high-availability.md

 That about describes the technical infrastructure, so how do we get it onto the servers?

 We use [Ansible](https://www.ansible.com/) for that.
-Instead of worrying about Kubernetes, Ansible simply allows coordinated ssh access to servers, with a whole bunch of idempotent actions that do things like create directories, copy files, templating, executing shell commands when needed, and so on.
+Instead of worrying about Puppet, Chef, or Kubernetes, Ansible simply allows coordinated ssh access to more-or-less bare servers, with a whole bunch of idempotent actions that do things like create directories, copy files, templating, executing shell commands when needed, and so on.